 (1).
 Indicator Title Number of risk assessment reviews conducted for municipalities.
-Definition The total number of risk assessment reviews conducted.
+Definition The total number of risk management reports that are issued to municipalities.
 Source of data Risk assessment workshops conducted with municipalities.
-Method of calculation / Number of municipalities risk assessments reports compiled and signed.
-Assessment Number of municipalities risk assessments reports complied and signed.
-Means of verification Report on Risk Management assessment, dated and signed by the Chief wearts of verification Director and DDG.
-Assumptions Availability of municipal officials to attend the risk workshops.
-Disaggregation of beneficiaries (where Not applicable. applicable) Spatial Transformation Not applicable. (where applicable) Not applicable.
-Calculation type Accumulative.
-Reporting Cycle Quarterly Desired performance The set targets for Risk assessment reviews exceeds to ensure coverage for high number of municipalities.
+Method of calculation / Assessment Quantitative being number of reports compiled and issued to municipalities.
+Means of verification Signed and dated Reports on risk management reviews conducted.
+Assumptions Availability of officials for the risk workshops.
+Disaggregation of beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation type Accumulative Reporting Cycle Quarterly Desired performance Signed risk assessment reviews for municipalities.
 Indicator responsibility Chief Director: Risk and Advisory Services

 (2).
-Indicator Title Number of Ethics, Fraud and Corruption Risk Assessment reviews conducted for Public sector institutions.
-Definition The total number of Ethics, Fraud and Corruption Risk Assessment reviews conducted at departments and municipalities.
+Indicator Title Number of Ethics, Fraud and Corruption Risk Assessment reviews conducted for departments and municipalities.
+Definition The total number of reports issued to departments and municipalities on ethics and corruption risk management reviews.
 Source of data Risk assessment workshops/meetings/reviews conducted with departments and municipalities.
-Method of calculation / Assessment Total number of reports compiled and issued to departments and municipalities.
-Means of verification Report on ethics, fraud and corruption reviews for departments and municipalities, signed by the Chief director and DDG.
+Method of calculation / Assessment Quantitative being number of reports compiled and issued to departments and municipalities.
+Means of verification Signed and dated reports on ethics, fraud and corruption reviews for departments and municipalities.
 Assumptions Departments' and municipal's officials providing required information and being available for risk workshops and engagements.
-Disaggregation of beneficiaries (where applicable) Not applicable.
-Spatial Transformation (where applicable) Not applicable.
-Calculation type Accumulative.
-Reporting Cycle Quarterly

-Desired performance Timely completion of reviews as planned.
+Disaggregation of beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation type Accumulative Reporting Cycle Quarterly Desired performance Timely completion of reviews as planned.
 Indicator responsibility Chief Director: Risk and Advisory Services